jcarsen1/BUAN-327-Advanced-Business-Statistics-Repository/README.md

-All files are from my Advanced Business Statistics class All files starting with "HW" are homework assignments All other files are classwork/notes files
+All files are from my Advanced Business Statistics class.
+All files starting with "HW" are homework assignments.
+All other files are classwork/notes files.